Cour-de-cassation/label-back/docs/cronJobs.md

 Here are all the cron jobs of Label :

-## nlp-annotation

-Send Label documents to the nlp annotation service.

 ## tobetreated-document-import

 Import all documents that must be treat in label.